kulvirvirk/AWS-CSA-2019-study-notes/Course/S3/README.md

   * It encrypts data by default
   * Regionally availability
   * Designed with 11x9s durability, like S3
- * S3 Glacier Depp Archive:
+ * S3 Glacier Deep Archive:
    * similar to S3 Glacier but lowest cost because retrieval time of 12 hours